Visa Country Page Content Flexy Body

 General employment trends for the year

-Although salary increases are anticipated, 37% of job searchers stated that their main inspiration for looking for a new job in 2024 was greater pay elsewhere.
+Although salary increases are anticipated, 37% of job searchers stated that their main inspiration for looking for a new jobs was greater pay elsewhere.
 This demonstrates how competitive the labor market is and how important it is for companies to provide attractive benefits and packages in order to draw in and keep top personnel.

 In-Demand Industries and Occupations